SIC Program

 SIC Team

-Left to right: Heike Hofsäß, Dina von Garlen, Brigitte Burkart, Susanne Glas
+From left to right: Heike Hofsäß (former SIC team member), Dina von Garlen, Brigitte Burkart, Susanne Glas

 SIC Program Management